Retired

 • Toyota Racing Current/Last Team

 Mika Salo could have easily been forgotten among the two Mikas after a hard-fought British Formula 3 championship in 1990, where he closely contested the title against his rival Mika Hakkinen.
 While the champion was signed by Lotus, Salo, despite his six wins, lacked sufficient backing to secure a ride in European F3000.
-It must have been disheartening for the unrestrained Salo, who had an impressive track record in karts and FF1600 in Scandinavia.
+It must have been disheartening for Salo, who had an impressive track record in karts and FF1600 in Scandinavia.
 Fortunately, he found a lifeline in Japan, testing and racing for Yokohama.
 Although his performance in the All-Japan F3000 championship wasn’t spectacular, his four-year stint in the Far East gave him substantial experience.

 NationalityFinnish